 Is there a difference between being an Oregon resident and residency for tuition purposes?

 Yes.
 Every state organization may have its own rules and regulations as to what determines a resident.
-The Oregon University System (OUS) is governed by the Oregon Administrative Rules (OARs), Chapter 580, Division 10 – Board of Higher Education when determining residency for tuition purposes.
+Oregon Public Universities (OPU) are governed by the Oregon Administrative Rules (OARs), Chapter 580, Division 10 – Board of Higher Education when determining residency for tuition purposes.
 You can read the rules here.

 Why is there a tuition separation between resident and nonresident?